 To practice as a radiographer, you must be registered with the Health and Care Professions Council (HCPC).
-To register you must have successfully completed an approved training programme in diagnostic or therapeutic radiography.
+To register you must first successfully complete an approved training programme in diagnostic or therapeutic radiography.

 These are offered at undergraduate degree (full-time and part-time) and at postgraduate degree/diploma level at a number of universities across the UK.